petsc/petsc/doc/index.rst

 .. code-block:: none

    @Misc{petsc-web-page,
-      Author = "Satish Balay and Shrirang Abhyankar and Mark~F. Adams and Jed Brown and Peter Brune and Kris Buschelman and Lisandro Dalcin and Alp Dener and Victor Eijkhout and William~D. Gropp and Dinesh Kaushik and Matthew~G. Knepley and Dave~A. May and Lois Curfman McInnes and Richard Tran Mills and Todd Munson and Karl Rupp and Patrick Sanan and Barry~F. Smith and Stefano Zampini and Hong Zhang and Hong Zhang", Title  = "{PETS}c {W}eb page",
+      Author = "Satish Balay and Shrirang Abhyankar and Mark~F. Adams and Steven Benson and Jed Brown and Peter Brune and Kris Buschelman and Emil~M. Constantinescu and Lisandro Dalcin and Alp Dener and Victor Eijkhout and William~D. Gropp and V\'{a}clav Hapla and Tobin Isaac and Pierre Jolivet and Dmitry Karpeev and Dinesh Kaushik and Matthew~G. Knepley and Fande Kong and Scott Kruger and Dave~A. May and Lois Curfman McInnes and Richard Tran Mills and Lawrence Mitchell and Todd Munson and Jose~E. Roman and Karl Rupp and Patrick Sanan and Jason Sarich and Barry~F. Smith and Stefano Zampini and Hong Zhang and Hong Zhang and Junchao Zhang", Title  = "{PETS}c {W}eb page",
       Note   = "https://petsc.org/",
       Year   = "2021"}

    @TechReport{petsc-user-ref,
-      Author = "Satish Balay and Shrirang Abhyankar and Mark~F. Adams and Jed Brown and Peter Brune and Kris Buschelman and Lisandro Dalcin and Alp Dener and Victor Eijkhout and William~D. Gropp and Dinesh Kaushik and Matthew~G. Knepley and Dave~A. May and Lois Curfman McInnes and Richard Tran Mills and Todd Munson and Karl Rupp and Patrick Sanan and Barry~F. Smith and Stefano Zampini and Hong Zhang and Hong Zhang", Title       = "{PETS}c Users Manual",
+      Author = "Satish Balay and Shrirang Abhyankar and Mark~F. Adams and Steven Benson and Jed Brown and Peter Brune and Kris Buschelman and Emil Constantinescu and Lisandro Dalcin and Alp Dener and Victor Eijkhout and William~D. Gropp and V\'{a}clav Hapla and Tobin Isaac and Pierre Jolivet and Dmitry Karpeev and Dinesh Kaushik and Matthew~G. Knepley and Fande Kong and Scott Kruger and Dave~A. May and Lois Curfman McInnes and Richard Tran Mills and Lawrence Mitchell and Todd Munson and Jose~E. Roman and Karl Rupp and Patrick Sanan and Jason Sarich and Barry~F. Smith and Stefano Zampini and Hong Zhang and Hong Zhang and Junchao Zhang", Title       = "{PETSc/TAO} Users Manual",
       Number      = "ANL-21/39 - Revision 3.16",
       Institution = "Argonne National Laboratory",
       Year        = "2021"}

    @InProceedings{petsc-efficient,
-      Author    = "Satish Balay and William D. Gropp and Lois C. McInnes and Barry F. Smith", Title     = "Efficient Management of Parallelism in Object Oriented Numerical Software Libraries",
+      Author    = "Satish Balay and William D. Gropp and Lois Curfman McInnes and Barry F. Smith", Title     = "Efficient Management of Parallelism in Object Oriented Numerical Software Libraries",
       Booktitle = "Modern Software Tools in Scientific Computing",